ApayRus/frazy/README.md

 `duration` the length of an audio file in seconds.

 `translations` - all avaliable languages.
 Array auto updates every time when someone adds new translation for the material.
 Used for generating links to each translation.

+`revisions` - short info about for display revisions list.
+Main data stored in subcollection 'revisions' at the document.

 `created, updated` - assigned to the material when you add your own material or edit an existing one.
 Used for ordering materials and for revisions history.